 Windows should be predominantly rectangular in shape and vertical in orientation.
 Octagonal, circles and hexagons will not be approved.
 Window heads must be shaped to match roof lines or remain level.
 No scissor truss windows will be permitted with slopes not matching the roof line.
-Windows may be constructed of the following materials:

-- Wood - Wood clad with color fast vinyl or aluminum - Metal clad windows must be coated with an approved finish - Vinyl
+- · Wood - · Wood clad with color fast vinyl or aluminum - · Metal clad windows must be coated with an approved finish - · Vinyl